rabbibotton/clog/FUTURE.md

-Future tutorials:

-for builder:
+- Future tutorials for builder:

-Navigating CLOG
-Events in CLOG and events in Builder
 Creating a basic website
-Creating a basic CLOG project
 Deploying a CLOG website
 Creating a native application
 Mobile development